witsgroup-1/campus-infrastructure-management-docs/docs/Development.md

 - ticket system for maintenace logs.
 - Onboarding process
 - Do not need sign up page.
+- changing/ fixing the back buttons.
 - Mock API's instead of hardcoding it.
+- implement use of API key tracking.

 ---